 Add the onion, carrots, garlic, and thyme to the chicken broth, and one teaspoon of salt.
 Bring the broth to a boil and add the noodles, the chicken meat, and the parsley.
 Cook until the noodles are tender.
 Taste and adjust seasonings as necessary.

-For an added touch, I used mint-colored MOL tags and labels in the style, Love.
+For an added touch, I used mint-colored diamond tags and square labels in the style, Love.
 For my chicken noodle soup, I added a front & back label.
 The front label identifies the soup, while the back label gives instructions for how to heat it up, a description of its healing properties, and – most importantly – an instruction for immediate refrigeration.
 Because my soup is not processed in a canner, it doesn’t have a shelf life and must be consumed within 3-5 days.
-I was really happy to find that MOL offers a text label in the style I liked that could be used for such purposes.
+I was really happy to find that Evermine offers a text label in the style I liked that could be used for such purposes.

 I also attached little labels on my tissues saying “Get well soon, we miss you” for an added personal touch.
-I put all of the items into a basket lined with shredded basket paper, and covered it in cellophane, attached at the top with a MOL tag.
+I put all of the items into a basket lined with shredded basket paper, and covered it in cellophane, attached at the top with a tag.

 I’m off to deliver my package to my friend!
 I hope it helps her feel a little better.
 I have a feeling that I’ll be making a few more of these for various friends and family before the cold season is over.